amaliariegelhuth/Huffman-Coding/README.md

 * A `Node` inner class that contains pointers to right child node, left child node, and parent node, along with a variable to store the character and a variable to store the weight.
 Non-leaf nodes will have null for their character variable, while leaf nodes will have null for their right and left child nodes.
 Note that it will be helpful to have a `toString()` method on `Node` just for sanity checking.
 * A member variable that is a pointer to the top `Node`.
 * A member variable keeping track of the size.
 * `HuffTree` should implement `Comparable`, which means that it will need a `compareTo()` method.
-The `compareTo()` method will compare the weights of two `HuffTree`s so that you can store `HuffTree`s in a Java `PriorityQueue` object.
+The `compareTo()` method will compare the weights of two `HuffTrees` so that you can store `HuffTrees` in a Java `PriorityQueue` object.
-* You should have a method that can traverse a `HuffTree` from its top node down to its leaf nodes in order to determine what sequences of left and right turns (i.e., 0s and 1s) were required to arrive at each leaf node.
+* You should have a method that can traverse a `HuffTree` from its top node down to its leaf nodes in order to determine what sequences of left and right turns (i.e., 0s and 1s) that were required to arrive at each leaf node.
 This will be the Huffman code of the character at that leaf node.

-2. For each character in your `HashMap`, create a `HuffTree` instance.
+2. For each character key in your `HashMap`, create a `HuffTree` instance.
 Initially, the `top` of each `HuffTree` will point at a `Node` that has null pointers for its parent, right child, and left child, and has the character variable set to the character and the weight variable set to the frequency of that character.

 3. Put all of these `HuffTree`s in a Java `PriorityQueue`. (*You don't need to create your own priority queue!
 Use Java's implementation, which you can read about [here](https://docs.oracle.com/javase/8/docs/api/java/util/PriorityQueue.html)*).
 You can create a `PriorityQueue` by adding elements one by one with add() or by giving it a whole Collection (e.g., ArrayList) of elements as an argument to the constructor.

 4. You now have a `PriorityQueue` with one `HuffTree` for each character.
 While there is more than one `HuffTree` in the `PriorityQueue`, `poll()` off the two `HuffTree`s with the smallest weights, **t1** and **t2**.
 Construct a new `HuffTree` **t** with **t1** and **t2** as left and right children (respectively) and with weight = t1.weight() + t2.weight().
 Insert the new `HuffTree` **t** into the priority queue.

-5. After merging all these `HuffTree`s, the `PriorityQueue` now contains exactly one element: the Huffman coding tree for the input text.
+5. After merging all these `HuffTree` objects, the `PriorityQueue` now contains exactly one element: the Huffman coding tree for the input text.
 Remove the remaning `HuffTree` from the priority queue.
-Recursively walk the coding tree recording the bit path P (i.e., the Huffman code, the sequence of 0s and 1s).
+Recursively walk the tree recording the bit path P (i.e., the Huffman code, the sequence of 0s and 1s).
 I have included pseudocode for reading off the leaves of a tree at the end of this README.

 * When the recursive walk arrives at a leaf with symbol A, you will know the Huffman code (i.e., the path P, the sequence of 0s and 1s) for character A.

-* In the `HashMap` storing the frequency table, you (hopefully) have keys that are characters and values that are instances of some class that stores information about a character.
+* In the `HashMap` storing the frequency table, you (hopefully) have keys that are chars and values that are instances of some class that stores information about a character.
 This class should have a variable where you can store its Huffman code, i.e., the binary path P of 0s and 1s.
 Update character A's Huffman code in the `HashMap` frequency table to record the binary path P that led from the top to leaf A.

-6. The `HashMap` storing the frequency table now has the information required to write the variable length codes to the binary output file.
+6. The `HashMap` storing the frequency table will now have the information required to write the variable length codes to the binary output file.

 ## Step 3: Writing to a binary file
 You will use the S&W `BinaryOut` class, an instance of which is created by the `FileIOC` class in `Huff.java`, to print out to the compressed binary file.